What Does an Executor of a Will Do?

 Before starting this process, they must be granted legal authority by the court through either a grant of probate or letters of administration.

-After the executor is granted legal authority by a court to administer the will, their duty is, essentially, to:
+After the executor is granted legal authority by a court to administer the will, they have three main duties:

 • Gather the deceased’s assets.